-- 2.1 The City will prepare an annual budget guided by City Council goals and work plan to accomplish goals.
+- 2.1 The City will prepare a budget guided by City Council goals and work plan to accomplish goals.
 Budget development will be coordinated with all departments and will incorporate Government Finance Officers Association (GFOA) recommendations relative to budgeting for results and outcomes.
 The budget process will include the following steps: - 2.1.1 The amount of funding available will be determined for each fund.
-The budget will be built on expected revenues.
+The budget will be built on expected balances and revenues.
 This includes base revenues, any new revenue sources, and the potential use of existing resources. - 2.1.2 An analysis to determine what strategies, programs, and activities will best achieve desired results will be conducted. - 2.1.3 The available dollars will be budgeted to the most significant programs and activities.
 The objective is to maximize the benefit of the available resources. - 2.2 All budgetary procedures will conform to existing state regulations.
-Oregon budget law requires each local government to prepare a balanced budget and Oregon Administrative Rules state: 1) the budget must be constructed in such a manner that the total resources in a fund equal the total of expenditures and requirements for that fund, and 2) the total of all resources of the entity must equal the total of all expenditures and all requirements for the entity. - 2.3 The budget process will be coordinated so that major policy issues and department

-- goals and objectives are identified and incorporated into the budget. - 2.4 The cost allocation plan, previously developed, will be reviewed and updated annually and serve as the basis for distributing general government and internal service costs to other funds and capital projects. - 2.5 The City Council shall adopt the budget at the fund, departmental or program level as a total dollar amount for all appropriations except contingency, unappropriated ending fund balance and reserves, which shall be stated separately. - 2.6 Long-term debt or bond financing may be used for the acquisition of land, capital improvements, vehicles, and equipment with a cost greater than \$100,000, if current and or existing resources are insufficient.
-Long-term debt or bond financing shall not be used to finance current operating expenditures. - 2.7 Every City fund, department, program or activity shall start each year's budget cycle with no predetermined appropriation amount.
-Budget appropriation decisions and the allocation of resources shall be based on direction provided by the City Council and implementation of that direction by the City Administrator. - 2.8 The City will submit the Adopted Budget Document to the Government Finance Officer's Association (GFOA) to obtain the Award for Distinguished Budget Presentation. - 2.9 A budget calendar will be prepared detailing the key elements in the development of the budget.
-(Please see exhibit 1).
+Oregon budget law requires each local government to prepare a balanced budget and Oregon Administrative Rules state: 1) the budget must be constructed in such a manner that the total resources in a fund equal the total of expenditures and requirements for that fund, and 2) the total of all resources of the entity must equal the total expenditures and all requirements for the entity. - 2.3 The budget process will be coordinated so that major policy issues and department goals and objectives are identified and incorporated into the budget. - 2.4 The cost allocation plan of fund transfers will be reviewed and updated and serve as the basis for distributing general government and internal service costs to other funds and capital projects. - 2.5 The City Council shall adopt the budget at the fund, departmental or program level as a total dollar amount for all appropriations except contingency, unappropriated ending fund balance and reserves, which shall be stated separately. - 2.6 Long-term debt or bond financing may be used for the acquisition of land, capital improvements, vehicles, and equipment with a cost greater than \$100,000, if current and or existing resources are insufficient.
+Long-term debt or bond financing shall not be used to finance current operating expenditures. - 2.7 Every City fund, department, program or activity shall start each budget cycle with no predetermined appropriation amount.
+Budget appropriation decisions and the allocation of resources shall be based on direction provided by the City Council and implementation of that direction by the City Manager. - 2.8 The City will submit the Adopted Budget document to the GFOA for application of the Award for Distinguished Budget Presentation. - 2.9 A budget calendar will be prepared detailing the key elements in the development of the budget.